privacygmail cleanupemail security

 MailMop's protection:

-• No email data stored = nothing to breach
+• No email data stored, so there's nothing to breach

-• Even if MailMop servers compromised, your emails remain safe
+• Even if MailMop's servers were compromised, your emails stay safe

-• Only auth data at risk (easily revoked)
+• Only auth data is at risk (and it's easily revoked)

 Risk 2: Data Selling and Monetization

-What happens: "Free" tools monetize by selling your data to advertisers, market researchers, and competitors.
+What happens: "Free" tools make money by selling your data to advertisers, market researchers, and competitors.

 Unroll.Me example: